 Clarifying Questions and Answers: and Answers:

-Q: What is the second point Concept Ten speakers about?
+Q: What is the second point Concept Ten speak about?
 A: The necessity to allow our WSBT to manage the affairs of C.A., defend the principles and name of C.A., and keep in touch will all levels of C.A. to verify that they are all working on the business of C.A.

-Q: What is the third point Concept Ten speakers about?
+Q: What is the third point Concept Ten speak about?
 A: It gives the World Service Office the ability to work on a day to day basis on the needs of the fellowship as a whole.

-Q: What is the fourth point Concept Ten speakers about?
+Q: What is the fourth point Concept Ten speak about?
 A: Insists that the WSBT use their legal right to actively administer the affairs of C.A. as a whole.
 It allows the WSBT to place trusted servants into positions as needed.

 Q: What does C.A. as a whole need be mindful and conscious about?
 A: Putting the best possible candidates into the positions of WSBT, Conference Officers and Delegates.

 Q: What must we ensure in all C.A. leaders?
 A: That all of our trusted servants at all levels have a clearly defined and adequate authority to do their daily work and discharge their clear responsibility.